sercankulcu/sercankulcu.github.io/_thoughts/not-ready-for-a-relationship.md

 ---
 title: "When 'I'm Not Ready for a Relationship' Means 'Not with You'"
 date: 2009-11-04
+description: "Sometimes not ready for a relationship really means not ready for this relationship with this person."
 tags:
   - relationships
   - rejection
   - memories
   - communication
   - life
 ---

 There are sentences that sound more complicated than they really are.
 One of them is: **"I'm not looking for a serious relationship right now."** At first, it sounds reasonable.
 Maybe the timing is bad.
 Maybe work is difficult.
 Maybe life is complicated.
 Maybe the person genuinely needs space.